'Qlc (Bella Bella)

-The original village of ‘Qlc or Bella Bella, now often referred to as “Old Town” or “Old Bella Bella”, sprang up in response to the building of the Hudson’s Bay Company’s Fort McLoughlin.
+The original village of 'Qelc or Bella Bella, now often referred to as “Old Town” or “Old Bella Bella”, sprang up in response to the building of the Hudson’s Bay Company’s Fort McLoughlin on what is now McLoughlin Bay on Campbell Island.
 The fort was built in 1833 and within a couple years of its establishment the Heiltsuk started a permanent settlement nearby to take advantage of new trading opportunities.
 The lifespan of Fort McLoughlin was short-lived and it was abandoned only 10 years later in 1843.
-Following the closing of the fort, many Hieltsuk remained at the village and continued to trade with the increasing number of steam ships traveling the Inside Passage.

 The Heiltsuk population declined by as much as 80 percent from 1835 through 1889, primarily because of smallpox and other pandemic diseases.
-After the 1862-63 smallpox epidemic that ravaged the Central Coast, native populations were drastically impacted.
-The remaining numbers of people were insufficient to carry out traditional economic or social activities and survivors of the decimated communities tended to nucleate in central locations.
-Old Bella Bella, still clustered around the former Fort McLoughlin site, became a focal point for resettlement and was the recipient of remnant Heiltsuk populations from several, but not all out-lying bands.
+The 1862-63 smallpox epidemic that ravaged the Central Coast drastically impacted the Heiltsuk.
+The number of people who survived the epidemics were insufficient to carry out traditional economic or social activities and survivors of the decimated communities tended to nucleate in central locations.
+Old Bella Bella, still clustered around the former Fort McLoughlin site, became a focal point for resettlement and was the recipient of remnant Heiltsuk populations from several, but not all out-lying tribes.

 As the population of Bella Bella increased the land available for residential building became scarce.
 This was largely because the only suitable sites for residential construction were found on the southern half of McLoughlin Bay.
-Due to the land on this southern portion being occupied by the former fort site, which at the time was a store and farm property, and also due to the Methodist Church, mission and school being located nearby, the population of Bella Bella was blocked from accessing the land needed to build new homes.
+Due to the land being occupied by the former fort site, which had been converted to a store and farm property, and also due to the location of the Methodist Church mission and school, the native population of Bella Bella was blocked from accessing the land needed to build new homes.

-During the 1890s, many Bella Bella residents moved 3 kilometers across Lama Pass to the site of the new Bella Bella village on Campbell Island.
+During the 1890s, many Bella Bella residents moved 3 kilometers north of McLoughlin Bay.
+The new locaton was known to the Heiltsuk as Wa'glisla ("river on the beach") or New Bella Bella.
 The move to the new site took place quickly, with many new homes completed by 1900.
-The Heiltsuk officially call their new town Waglisla, but many still know it as Bella Bella.